Tejasree-SRH-Thesis/Gemma2-2B-IT/README.md

 ### Tech Stack:
 - Python: Core programming language
-- LangChain: Library for building language model applications
+- Transformers: To download and use pre-trained models from Hugging Face, we utilize the transformers library, which provides simple APIs for accessing and integrating state-of-the-art language models into Python projects.
 - Gemma Model : AI model for natural language understanding and generation

 ### Acknowledgments